LOG1CRS/Virtual-File-System/README.md

 ## What did we learned from this project?

 * How file systems works.
-* how the malloc function works
+* how malloc function works